 More to the point, in a jumbo way.

 2017 Bowman Draft Configuration

 Topps will be offering collectors two kinds of boxes of Bowman Draft Baseball when the product is released in early December — a regular jumbo box, and a super jumbo box.
 The regular jumbo will have 12 packs, with 32 cards per pack for a total of 384 cards.
 On the average, each pack will contain 23 base cards, seven chrome base and two chrome base refractor parallels.
 Topps is promising three autographs per box.
-Expect pre-sale pricing to open at around $125.
+They’re available online for around $125-$135.

 The super jumbo box will have five packs per box, with 120 cards per pack.
 The jumbo pack breakdown: 78 base cards, 33 chrome base, eight chrome base refractor parallels and one autograph card.
 A super jumbo box will yield a staggering 600 cards.
-Topps is promising five autographs per super box; price range will be in the $175-$200 range, depending on the retailer.
+Topps is promising five autographs per super box.
+They’re available online for around $215.

 2017 Bowman Draft Base Set